 Use your vacuum to clean your carpets and freshen the air at the same time!
-Before you start vacuuming, add a few drops of lemon essential oil (or your oil of choice) to a cotton ball.
+Before you start vacuuming, add a few drops of the nifty lemon essential oil (or your oil of choice) to a cotton ball.
 Place the cotton ball in your vacuum’s dust cup, then vacuum as usual.

 The airflow through your vacuum will disperse the scent of the essential oil and freshen the air as you go!

 If you’re experiencing seasonal allergy symptoms while you’re inside, it could be a sign that pollen has made its way indoors.

 Try vacuuming your window tracks, window screens, and window sills to remove any dust, pollen, and other allergens.
 You should also use your vacuum’s dusting attachment to remove dust from fans, A/C units, heating vents, and radiators.